Jucee Froot

-Terrica Alexander (born July 12, 1994), known professionally as Jucee Froot, is an American rapper from Memphis, Tennessee.
+Terrica Shanice Alexander (born July 12, 1994), known professionally as Jucee Froot, is an American rapper from Memphis, Tennessee.
 She is best known for contributing songs to various film and TV soundtracks such as "Danger" from Birds of Prey (2020), "Eat Itself" from Insecure, and "Down in the Valley" from P-Valley.
 In 2020, Jucee Froot signed a joint recording contract with Atlantic Records and Art@War, and subsequently rose to prominence with the release of her debut mixtape, Black Sheep (2020).